21-ways/21-ways.github.io/01-introduction.md

 what serious people have to say when trying to answer \"What is Bitcoin?\" in a bite-sized way:

-\"Bitcoin can be best understood as distributed software that allows for transfer of value using a currency protected from unexpected inflation without relying on trusted third parties.\" \-- [Saifedean Ammous]
+> Bitcoin can be best understood as distributed software that allows for
+> transfer of value using a currency protected from unexpected inflation
+> without relying on trusted third parties.
+>
+> <cite>[Saifedean Ammous]</cite>

-\"\[Bitcoin is\] a global, neutral payment network that allows anyone on earth to transact a huge or tiny amount of value with anyone else within minutes, without needing to ask permission from a government, without disclosing one\'s personal information, and without the possibility of censorship.\" \-- [Alex Gladstein]
+> \[Bitcoin is\] a global, neutral payment network that allows anyone on
+> earth to transact a huge or tiny amount of value with anyone else within
+> minutes, without needing to ask permission from a government, without
+> disclosing one\'s personal information, and without the possibility of
+> censorship.
+>
+> <cite>[Alex Gladstein]</cite>

-\"Bitcoin is global, open, borderless, freedom money.\" \-- [Yan Pritzker]
+> Bitcoin is global, open, borderless, freedom money.
+>
+> <cite>[Yan Pritzker]</cite>

 Saifedean Ammous, economist and author of *The Bitcoin Standard*, focuses on the economic aspect of unexpected inflation - and rightly so.